Last week my Mum celebrated her 89th birthday. As a surprise I booked a few days away for the two of us in Hay-On-Wye.

 And – as a bit of a bonus – being in this room meant we had the pool exclusively to ourselves for parts of the day!
 And we are BOTH swimmers….. so that was just wonderful!

-Now anyone who knows my Mum will know she knows EVERYONE – even if they do live 70 miles away from her.
+Now anyone who knows my Mum will know she knows EVERYONE – even if she does now live 70 miles away from them.
 When I told her that we were staying at The Seven Stars she simply said “Oh yes.
 Tommy Hendersons daughter owns that”.
 And – sure enough – she still did!
 The Di who I had been booking rooms with was actually the Diana that Mum remembered from almost 30 years earlier when she worked for her father!

 And – much to her delight – Diana quietly mentioned to her Dad that we were staying and that very same Tommy Henderson, now well into his 80’s himself, arrived at breakfast the next morning to say Hello.